ibm-cloud-docs/Cloudant/offerings/learning-center.md

 To summarize, {{site.data.keyword.cloudant_short_notm}} is a distributed service that stores databases, which are broken into multiple shards, with three copies of each shard spread around a ring of storage nodes. {{site.data.keyword.cloudant_short_notm}} is eventually consistent, favoring high availability over strong consistency.

 Avoid writing to the same document over and over so as not to create conflicts.
-Although conflicts are sometime inevitable in replication situations.
+Although conflicts are sometimes inevitable in replication situations.

 Embrace eventual consistency - don't try to make {{site.data.keyword.cloudant_short_notm}} consistent.